LN-STEMpunks/WOPR-JR/README.md

 `git clone https://github.com/LN-STEMpunks/WOPR-JR.git && cd WOPR-JR`

-Now, whether you want to work on python, or java, either run `cd Python` or `cd Java`.
+Now, whether you want to work on python, or java, either run `cd src-py` or `cd src-java`.

 Now, to see instructions for that language, view the README.md in that subfolder.